 Conclusion

 In the end too many folks are busy salting their work with keywords to get picked up by a search engine who’s PageRank algorithm will rank them between 0 and 10 and change it next month based on whatever new metric Google decides to include.
 While a higher rank might be neat it simply misses the big picture.
 None of it matters if you’re not meeting your own goals of if you’re driving people away or if simply no one cares enough to talk about your work.
-Put your energy into my 3 metrics and not only will you be happier for it, but in the end, with some high quality content and visitors, you might even see your PageRank climb a litte (if you’re even watching it anymore).
+Put your energy into my 3 metrics and not only will you be happier for it, but in the end, with some high quality content and visitors, you might even see your PageRank climb a little (if you’re even watching it anymore).